AbhishekPatel1811/DevTinder/Frontend/README.md

        configureStore => Provider => createSlice => add reducer to store Login and see if data is stored properly in redux store Navbar should update as soon as user logs in
+- If token not present redirect to /login
+- Complete auth with login, logout feature